Nationals complete three-game sweep of Phillies

 Cesar Hernandez and Maikel Franco had back-to-back singles with one out.
 Harper delivered an RBI single with two outs to score Hernandez before Bruce hit an RBI single to trim the deficit to 3-2.

-Harper, batting leadoff for the first time this year, went 1-for-5 with three striekouts.
+Harper, batting leadoff for the first time this year, went 1-for-5 with three strikeouts.

 --Field Level Media